this-click/ToDoReminder/README.md

 ## How to install and run the project:
 1. Click on Code and select Download zip.
 2. Extract the archive and open Visual Studio.
-3. Click Open > Project/Solution and select ToDoReminder.sln from you local directory.
+3. Click Open > Project/Solution and select ToDoReminder.sln from your local directory.
 4. After the project is loaded, click on Debug > Start debugging or Start without debugging.

 ## Screenshots: